silentorb/marloth-story/workbench/twold/twold-workbench.md

 "What?
 That doesn't make any sense!
 Why won't you hire me?"

 "Because word's gotten around/about that you can use magic.
 You're an empty gun, and no one's fool enough to fill/load you."

+"Hey!
+Hey!
+Before this place is [further smashed / smashed any more], will someone get me a martini?"

+[ Later on: ]

+[So-and-so] stepped forward, martini in hand.